2020PB/police-brutality/reports/Oregon.md

 ### Photographer shoved onto their back | July 22nd

-Footage from around 1:30 AM outside the Justice Center shows a federal officer shoving an individual to the ground.
+Footage from around 1:30 AM outside the US District Courthouse shows a federal officer shoving an individual to the ground.
 The individual was standing still and holding a large camera.

 tags: journalist, shove

 id: or-portland-128

-geolocation:
+geolocation: 45.5159068,-122.6767751

 **Links**